dsldk/danish-sentiment-lexicon/README.md

 Step 6: Extra annotation of diverging data: Opposite to this, headwords of which the annotated senses diverged w.r.t. polarity (negative, neutral and/or positive as well a degree of negativity or positivity) were studied and annotated a second time in order to assign a polarity value at headword level.
 The assignment of polarity value at headword level was based on studies of the sense descriptions in DDO, on corpus studies of the words, but also on subjective judgements taking into consideration the neutral DDO-senses which were not part of the annotated data.
 In this process, A) headwords with a common neutral sense and a rare polarity sense were removed from the dataset.
 B) Headwords with two opposite polarity senses which were both estimated to be frequent were removed from the dataset (e.g. frelst, sej, skarp, overlegen, glat).
 And 3) homographs having diverging polarity values were removed from the dataset if they were both frequent words in Danish.
 A total of 595 headwords were in this way removed from the sense annotated dataset due to diverging polarity values of their senses or homographs.
 The remaining headwords were included in the final dataset.

 The result was 13.859 headwords assigned either the polarity value 1,2,3,-1,-2, or -3.

-Remarks
-The first version of the DDS dataset does not contain all the DDO headwords that have at least one polarity sense, but most of them.
-Negative words which are not part of the extracted sections in DDB (estimated to contain polarity words), neither labelled ‘derogatory’ in DDO, might still have to be added.
+This constituted the first version of the lexicon which was released in June 2021.

+In December 2022 the second version was released.
+Approx. 20 lemmas causing mistakes have been removed and approx 170 new lemmas have been added.
+The degree values have been extended with 4 and 5, assigned to approx. 400 lemmas based on information in DDO

 There is a many-to-many relationship between headwords and text word forms.This means that a text word form may have more than one sentiment label attached to it if a certain word form is connected to more than one headword.
 For example, the text word form /fred/ will correspond to the noun "fred..1" (‘peace; quiteness etc.’) as well as the verb "frede..1" (‘to protect etc.’), with polarity labels "2" and "1", respectively.